 Wo ould the Project: Significant and Unavoidable Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact 1) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use?
-2) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-3) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?
-4) Result in a loss of forest land or conversion of forest land to non-forest use?
+2) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes 3) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?
+4) Result in a loss of forest land or conversion of forest land to non-forest use? \boxtimes a) Would the Project convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

-Would the Project: Significant and Unavoidable Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact 5) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use? \boxtimes a) Would the Project convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+Would the Project: Significant and Unavoidable Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact 5) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to non-forest use?